Tax Glossary K through O

 Modified adjusted gross income (MAGI) — This figure is calculated by starting with your adjusted gross income (AGI) and then adding back certain amounts you previously subtracted to get to your MAGI.
 The precise deductions you have to reconsider usually depend on the tax benefit that uses your MAGI.
 For example, it’s your MAGI, not your AGI, that determines whether you can open or contribute to a Roth IRA.
 MAGI also affects eligibility for many educational and child-related tax breaks, as well as taxability of Social Security benefits.
 In each case, how MAGI is figured might be different, so read the instructions carefully.

-Alphabet_NNet Investment Income Tax (NIIT) — Effective with the 2013 tax year and beyond, this 3.8 percent tax applies to individuals, estates and trusts that have net investment income above applicable threshold amounts.
+Net Investment Income Tax (NIIT) — Effective with the 2013 tax year and beyond, this 3.8 percent tax applies to individuals, estates and trusts that have net investment income above applicable threshold amounts.
 For individuals the thresholds are $250,000 for married filing jointly or qualifying widow(er) with dependent child; $125,000 for married filing separately; and $200,000 in all other cases.
 In general, net investment income for purpose of this tax, includes but is not limited to interest, dividends, certain annuities, royalties, and rents (unless derived in a trade or business in which the NIIT does not apply.
 The NIIT does not apply to certain types of income that taxpayers can exclude for regular income tax purposes, such as tax-exempt state or municipal bond interest, Veterans Administration benefits, or gain from the sale of a principal residence but only that amount excluded for income tax purposes.

-Net Operating Loss — Any loss or negative income generated by the operation of an income-producing activity.
+Net Operating Loss (NOL) — Any loss or negative income generated by the operation of an income-producing activity.

-Nonrefundable credit — This type of tax credit allows taxpayers to reduce the amount of tax owed, possiblity zeroing it out.
+Nonrefundable credit — This type of tax credit allows taxpayers to reduce the amount of tax owed, possibly zeroing it out.
 Any excess amount of credit over tax owed cannot be used; that is, it will not produce a refund for the taxpayer.

-Alphabet_OOffer in compromise (OIC) — This agreement with the IRS allows you to settle your tax debt for less than the full amount you owe.
+Offer in compromise (OIC) — This agreement with the IRS allows you to settle your tax debt for less than the full amount you owe.
 It may be a legitimate option if you can’t pay your full tax liability, or doing so creates a financial hardship.
 In deciding whether to accept an OIC, the IRS consider the taxpayer’s unique set of facts and circumstances, including the ability to pay, income, expenses and asset equity.
 The IRS generally approves an OIC when the amount offered represents the most the agency can expect to collect within a reasonable period of time.

 Online payment agreement (OPA) — The electronic option for a qualified taxpayer or authorized representative to arrange for an installment payment plan for a tax debt.
 The OPA option is available if you owe $50,000 or less in combined tax, penalties and interest, and filed all required returns.
 You may also qualify for a short term agreement if your balance is under $100,000.
 Once you complete the online process, you will receive immediate notification of whether your agreement has been approved.